 Radiology: Radiographs are an essential diagnostic tool for work up of our patients with lameness.
 Our mobile X-ray machine can be used in hospital or in the field to take radiographs of hooves, legs, head, parts of the neck and the top of the spine.
 We can also take radiographs of the abdomen of our small ruminant or neonatal patients.
 Radiology is used to diagnose such conditions as laminitis (Founder), head trauma, fractures, ring bone, arthritis, osteochondritis dessicans (OCD), guttural pouch problems, tooth root abscesses and more.

 VOM: Veterinary orthopedic manipulation is a chiropractic technique that utilizes a graduated, spinal accelerometer called an activator.
 The activator is a stainless steel, spring loaded device that generates a very rapid, mechanical energy wave into the tissues and bones of the spine.
 The mechanical energy wave generated is a potent stimulator of a certain type of sensory nerve ending, called mechanoreceptors.
 The mechanoreceptors send a very large nerve impulse directly to the spinal cord to reset the nervous system.
 There is no torqing or tearing of the tissues because the actual amount of movement is very small.
 VOM is used to treat neurological and spinal diseases in both small and large animal patients.
-For more information and to see more illness that VOM can treat, click here.

 Pre-purchase Exams: A veterinary exam prior to buying a new horse or camelid is a critical tool in helping our clients make better decisions when making an investment, whether financial or emotional, on a new animal.
 Pre-purchase exams are thorough evaluations of health and lameness and may require bloodwork or radiographs as part of the overall picture.
 We recommend bringing tack for the possibility of watching movement under saddle.